Pay Yourself More Later (When the Business Can Afford It)

 - Flexible for you.
 You leave it open how, when, and how much your compensation grows.

 - Shows smart management and long-term commitment.
 This helps the company survive initially and shows your commitment to its long-term success.

 This arrangement might appear too casual and might hurt the business’s image.

 - Might look unprofessional or too casual.
 By not documenting a loan or making things official or having a timetable, this might seem too casual an arrangement.

-- Could create questions, or raise red flags.
-If the arrangement seems to loose, unprofessional or suspicious, it could invite scrutiny from investors or the IRS.
+- Could create questions or raise red flags.
+If the arrangement seems too loose, unprofessional, or suspicious, it could invite scrutiny from investors or the IRS.

 - How flexible can you be personally about finance and compensation?

 - How supportive is your spouse or partner – if you have one – in case they need to make any sacrifices?

 - How financially solid is your company?